benjamminj/horizon/README.md

 <!-- 1.
 Need to add action to update the sunrise time _after_ sunset to avoid bugs -->
 2. Need to add action to redo api calls after midnight to update state
+3. Fix issue with API call going to wrong date in the evening bc of UTC time diff

 #### STYLE